 The purpose of suspension is to allow a unit to remedy problems within a program or to consider the program for elimination at a later date.
 If a program is in suspension, it means that the unit may no longer recruit or accept students into that specific program.
 Suspending admissions to a program and suspending a program are identical actions.
 Students already in the program must be allowed to complete the program within a reasonable period of time and the unit must make provisions to educate the students in a manner consistent with the curriculum in effect when the students entered the program.

-B. Proposal for Suspension or Elimination of a Program
+B. Procedures for Suspension or Elimination of a Program

 A recommendation for suspension or elimination of a program should address the following information: